Open Nav

 No one expects any 2024 Bengals RB to assume Mixon’s role.
 Frankly, none of us can be sure just how the work will be split.

 That kind of role ambiguity will always push a RB down in drafts.
 And it should make you wary of taking a guy too early.
-But neither Cincinnati RB is currently going before the middle of Round 8.
+But neither Cincinnati RB is going before Round 9.

 Brown flashed as a rookie while seeing light work.
 Even when that picked up late in the year, he remained way behind Mixon.